Elicit vs. Illicit: What’s the Difference?

 • The company was fined for illicit business practices.

-It’s also helpful to know that the opposite of illicit is licit, which means legal or permitted.
-The word licit is correct but not very common in everyday English.
+The opposite of illicit is licit, which means legal or permitted, although the word licit is less common in everyday conversation.

 Examples of Elicit vs. Illicit

-Seeing the words in context can make the difference much clearer.
+Seeing both words in real sentences helps make the difference clearer.

 Elicit – Example Sentences